 Once warned, if you’re unable to raise your cumulative GPA to 2.0, you’ll be put on PROBATION.
 You are eligible to continue at WCC.
 While on PROBATION, you must earn a minimum semester GPA of 2.0 to remain in school.
 Hint: While on probation, a good rule to follow is to withdraw from any courses in which you are not earning a grade of C or better.
 You will remain on probation until your cumulative GPA is raised to 2.0 or higher.

-While on probation, if you are unable to earn a semester GPA of 2.0 or higher, you’ll be put on SUSPENSION.
+While on probation, if you are unable to earn a semester GPA of 2.0 or higher, you will be suspended.

 Being suspended means that you take one semester off.
 Often times, students run into academic difficulty due to things outside of school: work, family, personal emergencies.
 The break gives you time to take care of those things and return when you’re able to make school a priority.
 You’ll need to turn in a new application for the semester of return, and you’ll be readmitted on probation.

 Upon return from suspension, you’ll be DISMISSED if you fail to meet the terms of probation.
-Being dismissed means that you will not be allowed to take classes at Windward again … ever.
+Being dismissed means that you will not be allowed to take classes at Windward again.

 But I don’t have time to see a counselor.
 What can I do to help myself?